Hot Air Balloons are Awesome!

-I have always found hot air balloons to be fascinating!
-Over the past several years, a local event in our community that my wife Janet and I have always enjoyed is The Great Forest Park Balloon Race.
-It’s not every day that you see a single hot air balloon, much less over 70 hot air balloons in one place.
-It is truly a fun and unique event, and something to behold!
+Hot air balloons are fascinating!
+My wife Janet and I have always enjoyed The Great Forest Park Balloon Race.
+Seldom do you see a single hot air balloon, much less over 70 hot air balloons in one place.
+The event is fun and unique!

 The Great Forest Park Balloon Race is an annual hot air balloon festival held in Forest Park in St. Louis, Missouri.
-With more than 70 entrants and 130,000 spectators, it is the most well-attended single-day hot air balloon race in the United States.
-The Great Forest Park Balloon Race was founded by renowned balloonists Nikki Caplan and John O’Toole in 1973, and taken over by four, young, enthusiastic balloonists: John Marlow, John Schaumburg, Dan Schettler and Ted Staley in 1977.
-What started with four newly certified balloonists and a whimsical group dubbed the Mississippi River Balloon Transit Company, today hails as the organization of the most well-attended, single-day balloon race in the country.
+The race boasts more than 70 entrants and 130,000 spectators.
+It is the most well-attended single-day hot air balloon race in the United States.
+The Great Forest Park Balloon Race was founded by renowned balloonists Nikki Caplan and John O’Toole in 1973.
+It was later taken over by four, young, enthusiastic balloonists: John Marlow, John Schaumburg, Dan Schettler and Ted Staley in 1977.
+Four newly certified balloonists and a whimsical group dubbed the Mississippi River Balloon Transit Company started created the race.
+Today it hails as the organization of the most well-attended, single-day balloon race in the country.

-The race, celebrating its 42nd anniversary this year, is unique in that it originates from the middle of a major city, St. Louis.
-Attendance is free to more than 150,000 spectators who come out to watch 70 world-class balloon pilots compete in a race that is almost as exciting from the ground as it is in the air.
-During the race, the balloonists attempt to “chase” a 166-foot balloon of a pink bunny (The Energizer Bunny Balloon) after taking off from the Central Fields in Forest Park.
+The race is unique in that it originates from the middle of a major city, St. Louis.
+Attendance is free to more than 150,000 spectators who come out to watch 70 world-class balloon pilots compete.
+During the race, the balloonists attempt to “chase” a 166-foot balloon of a pink bunny (The Energizer Bunny Balloon).
+The race takes off from the Central Fields in Forest Park.

 Thanks for reading,

 Until next time,